diversen/shell-gpt-php/README.md

     Available commands:

     save  - Save dialog to file
-    exec - Execute a command and feed the output to the dialog exit - Exit the dialog (or ctrl-c) comm - Show all commands
+    exec  - Execute a command and feed the output to the dialog exit  - Exit the dialog
+    comm  - Show all commands
+    clear - Clear the dialog and start over

     Type a message to ChatGPT.
 Maybe 'hello world!'
 You may also use above commands.